Memnoc/rust_neural_network_sample/README.md

 ## Overview

-What you've implemented is a simple feed-forward neural network with one hidden layer that learns the XOR function.
+This implementation is a simple feed-forward (often written as "feedforward") neural network with one hidden layer that learns the XOR function.
 XOR (exclusive OR) is a logical operation that outputs true only when inputs differ - it's a classic example for neural networks because it's not linearly separable.

 ## Neural Network Mathematics